hmc-cs-dzhang/language-design/language-design.md

 We selected this quote as an example of something we disagree with.
 Most notably, the quote contradicts itself.
-The quote first says that if you have trouble intuiting code then it's not becuase you're a n00b.
+The quote first says that if you have trouble intuiting code then it's not because you're a n00b.
 However, they go on to reference a studying that tested people who have never coded before.
 This quote does not support their point that experienced coders struggle with syntax.